wrzdx/Library/README.md

 # Library

-A simple book tracking app built with JavaScript as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-Practice working with objects, DOM manipulation, and local storage.
+A lightweight book management app that lets you track, add, and organize your reading list using JavaScript, localStorage, and dynamic DOM updates.

 ## Preview